-Duel gauge track.
-With that last picture it was now time to leave the Hesston Steam Museum and we headed towards North Judson but stopped at Michigan City.
+Dual gauge track.
+With that last picture it was now time to leave the Hesston Steam Museum and we headed towards North Judson, but stopped at Michigan City.

-Here is the old New York Central Station.
-We stopped at Arby's to pick up lunch before we drove down to North Judson for our first of the Bart Jennings trips.
-At the junction of the road into North Judson we pulled over to call Let's Talk Trains.
-After that, we drove the rest of the way to North Judson.
+Here is the old Michigan Central station built in 1915.
+We stopped at Arby's to pick up lunch before driving down to North Judson for our first of the Bart Jennings trips.
+At the junction of the road into North Judson, we pulled over to call Let's Talk Trains, after which we drove the rest of the way to North Judson.

 |RETURN TO THE MAIN PAGE|